sglibova/womentechglobal_demo/README.md

 ## POETRY INSTALL
 Step 1: Install Python Poetry

 `$ curl https://install.python-poetry.org | python -`

-Step 2: Add Poetry Config to your ~/.bashrc, ~/.zshrc, or ~/.bashprofile `$ export 'if [ -d "$HOME/.local/bin" ] ; then PATH="$HOME/.local/bin:$PATH" fi' >> ~/.bashrc`
+Step 2: Add Poetry Config to your ~/.bashrc, ~/.zshrc, or ~/.bashprofile

+`$ export 'if [ -d "$HOME/.local/bin" ] ; then PATH="$HOME/.local/bin:$PATH" fi' >> ~/.bashrc`

-Step 3: Configure Poetry to store virtual environments in the project directory root `$ poetry config virtualenvs.in-project-dir true`
+Step 3: Configure Poetry to store virtual environments in the project directory root

+`$ poetry config virtualenvs.in-project-dir true`

 ## CONFIGURE ENVIRONMENT VARIABLES
 Reminder: please never use unencrypted environment variables in production, and never push them to a public repo!
 Step 1: Update `.env-demo` to `.env`

 `$ mv .env-demo .env`

 Step 2: Replace placeholder strings in `.env` with your Mantium credentials

 ## DEMO SETUP USING POETRY
-Step 1: Change into a directory where you keep your projects `$ cd ~/path/to/your/projects`
+Step 1: Change into a directory where you keep your projects

+`$ cd ~/path/to/your/projects`

-Step 2: Clone this repository into your projects directory `$ git clone url/to/this/repository`
+Step 2: Clone this repository into your projects directory

+`$ git clone url/to/this/repository`

-Step 3: Change into the directory where you cloned the repository `$ cd ~/path/to/your/projects/womentechglobal_demo` Step 4: Change into the mantium-backend/ directory
+Step 3: Change into the directory where you cloned the repository

+`$ cd ~/path/to/your/projects/womentechglobal_demo`

+Step 4: Change into the mantium-backend/ directory

 `$ cd mantium-backend/`

 Step 5: Install the dependencies using Poetry

 `$ poetry install`

 Step 6: Initialize the virtual environment

 `$ poetry shell`

 ## DEMO SETUP USING VIRTUALENV + VIRTUALENV WRAPPER
-Step 1: Change into a directory where you keep your projects `$ cd ~/path/to/your/projects`
+Step 1: Change into a directory where you keep your projects

+`$ cd ~/path/to/your/projects`

-Step 2: Clone this repository into your projects directory `$ git clone url/to/this/repository`
+Step 2: Clone this repository into your projects directory

+`$ git clone url/to/this/repository`

-Step 3: Change into the directory where you cloned the repository `$ cd ~/path/to/your/projects/womentechglobal_demo` Step 4: Create a virtual environment
+Step 3: Change into the directory where you cloned the repository

+`$ cd ~/path/to/your/projects/womentechglobal_demo`

+Step 4: Create a virtual environment

 `$ mkvirtualenv mantium_python_project`

 Step 5: Change into the `mantium-backend` directory

 `$ cd mantium-backend`

 Step 6: Initialize the virtual environment

 `$ workon mantium_python_project`

 Step 7: Install the dependencies using pip

 `$ pip install -r requirements.txt`

 If you use other methods, feel free to adapt these steps to your needs!

 ## RUN FRONTEND AND BACKEND (MUST HAVE NODE AND NPM TO RUN FRONTEND)
 Step 1: Change into the `mantium-backend` directory

 `$ cd mantium-backend/`

-Step 2: Run uvicorn server using the shell script in run.sh `$ poetry run ./run.sh`
+Step 2: Run uvicorn server using the shell script in run.sh

+`$ poetry run ./run.sh`

 Step 3: Change into `mantium-frontend` directory

 `$ cd ../mantium-frontend/`

 Step 4: Run frontend using npm

 `$ npm start`

-Frontend can be viewed at `http://localhost:3000/` Additional Steps: Check out the FastAPI documentation created at `http://localhost:8000/docs/` for how the application backend is structured!
+Frontend can now be viewed at `http://localhost:3000/`

+Additional Steps: Check out the FastAPI documentation created at `http://localhost:8000/docs/` for how the application backend is structured!

-## SETTING UP A POETRY PROJECT FROM SCRATCH
+## CREATING A PYTHON POETRY PROJECT FROM SCRATCH
 Step 1: Change into a projects directory

 `$ cd ~/path/to/your/projects`

  Step 2: Create a new Poetry project

 `$ poetry new project_name --name application_name.python`

 Step 3: Add your preferred development dependencies, for example:

 `$ poetry add -D pytest pytest-cov flake8`

 Step 4: Add your preferred production dependencies, for example:

 `$ poetry add fastapi pydantic numpy pandas`